 Holland's Family Cheese is a family owned business that specializes in crafting authentic - Dutch, farmstead, Raw-milk, Gouda Cheese.
 Our state of the art Creamery and dairy are located on the Thorp Exit 108 on Hwy 29.
 Tours Available by appointment and our retail store offer many local products from around our great state.
-Come taste the difference!!!
-We have an open house the last Saturday of July.
+Come taste the difference!

 Come out to the farm for some old fashioned family fun.
 Watch the goats on the grass-roofed barns, take a hayride around the farm, enjoy our corn maze (Bring your QR code reader devices if you like), pet our friendly animals in the barnyard and hold some baby chicks.
 We offer homegrown pumpkins, gourds, squash, corn-stalks, straw bales and more.
 Open in the spring and summer by appointment for parties and field trips.
-Open in the fall 2014 to the public weekends September 27 - October 26, 10 am - 6 pm, except October 23 and 24 10 am - 5 pm.
+Open in the fall for public weekends late September thru mid-October.
 Open during the week by appointment for field trips and group tours.

 Gothic style barn for events; weddings, Graduations, re-unions, birthdays, and anniversaries on a classic 135 acre sport horse farm in Viroqua.

 At Jerry Smith Produce and Pumpkin Farm, we start the year in June selling fruits, produce, and pick your own vegetables seven days a week.
-When August rolls around, we pull out all the stops with our annual Home Grown Sweet Corn Festival which is scheduled for August 16th from 10am - 6pm.
+When August rolls around, we pull out all the stops with our annual Home Grown Sweet Corn Festival.
 By late September, we will have transformed our working farm into a child friendly, magical oasis where we live up to our name; The Pumpkin Farm!
 Ours is a celebration of the pumpkin and the Halloween Season with entertainment, hay rides, farm animals, corn maze, food, and field trips for elementary level schools, corporate outings, and birthday parties.
-During the entire month of October, we will stay open until 8pm for those looking for an exciting family oriented evening that is sure to be the beginning of a wonderful family tradition.
 We'll see you at the Pumpkin Farm!